sidharthdas/JavaCoreTopic/README.md

 -> PriorityQueue Implementation
 ```
 PriorityQueue<Integer> pq = new PriorityQueue<>((a1, a2) -> a2 - a1);
-//Here, in the argument, we need to pass the Comparator (Added lamda exp for sorting)
+//Here, in the argument, we need to pass the Comparator (Added lambda exp for sorting)
 ```
--> Sort the list of String by length in reverse order and then if length are equal then sort by natural order
+-> Sort the list of String by the length in reverse order and then if lengths are equal then sort by the natural order
 ```
 			map.entrySet()
                         .stream()